solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 ### Task 6 - Secure Azure Synapse Analytics SQL Pools

-Transparent Data Encryption (TDE) is a feature of SQL Server provides encryption and decryption of data at rest, this includes: databases, log files, and back ups.
+Transparent Data Encryption (TDE) is a feature of SQL Server that provides encryption and decryption of data at rest, this includes: databases, log files, and back ups.
 When using this feature with ASA SQL Pools, you have the option of using a built in symmetric Database Encryption Key (DEK) that is provided by the pool itself, or optionally by bringing in your own customer-managed asymmetric key.
 When using the latter approach, leverage Azure Key Vault functionality to safely store this key.
 With TDE, all stored data is encrypted on disk, when the data is requested, TDE will decrypt this data at the page level as it's read into memory, and vice-versa encrypting in-memory data before it gets written back to disk.
 As with the name, this happens transparently without affecting any application code.
 When creating a SQL Pool through ASA, Transparent Data Encryption is not enabled.
 The first part of this task will show you how to enable this feature.

 1. In the **Azure Portal**, locate and open the `SqlPool01` resource.